Sheldon-Chong/Sheldon-chong/README.md

 ___
 ## 🔍 My articles & insights

 I’ve written in-depth articles sharing insights from my research and projects.
-As I'm passionate about graphic design and illustration, I include many visual aids in these articles to simplify complex concepts."
+As I'm passionate about graphic design and illustration, I include many visual aids in these articles to simplify complex concepts.

 <table>